natalieagus/50005-2023/_os_labs/lab4_tinyOS_PartB.md

 The implementation of the two service handlers above is suggested to be as follows:

+Note that we consider that empty mouse click buffer contains constant `-1` and **not** `0`.
+If you implemented it as `0`, then it means that mouse click at coordinate `0,0` is not seen as a valid mouse click.
+Please adjust your implementation from Week 2 accordingly.
+{: .warning}

 ```nasm
 ||| LAB 4 PART B: add new handler to check keyboard state, but doesn't clear it and doesn't block the calling process
 CheckKeyH: